Cat’s don’t need baths. They groom themselves!

 But much like anything else, you should probably only listen to the experts when it comes to this.
 And when it comes to grooming cats, I’m an expert.

-And the short answer is yes, cats need baths.
+The short answer is yes, cats need baths.

 Cats need baths just like any other domestic creature.
 We take daily showers, and even our canine kids get regular grooming – bath included.
 Just like us, and just like our dogs, our cats get dirty and need to be cleaned!